fbeltrao/minimal-apis-in-production/README.md

 ### Abstraction / Decoupling

 - [ ] Model validation using FluentValidation
-- [ ] Business logic is clean from ASP.NET or API specific implementations
+- [ ] Business logic is clean from ASP.NET or API specific details

 ### Response customization